 - Verify an Ethernet connection is in the “WAN” port that is connected to a DHCP server.

-- Insert the USB install drive into the other USB port on the Vault.
+- Insert the USB install drive into a USB port on the Vault.

 - While powering up the Vault, press “F11” key until it boots to the BIOS and you see the boot options screen.

 - Select the USB drive to boot from.

 - On the boot screen, select the Test this media & install Qubes option.